 There is a model option in HYPE to not calculate nutrients as described above and instead use nutrient soil leakage from an outer source.
-In this case the calculations described above is skipped, while soil water and runoff processes is calculated as usual.
-Instead two other soil nutrient models can be used.
+In this case the calculations above is skipped, while soil water and runoff processes is calculated as usual.
 HYPE output variables related to soil nutrients are set to missing values.